acyclics/LoLvoice/README.md

 # LoLvoice
-An application that "types" into League of Legend's in-game chat what you spoke into your microphone.
+An application that "types" into League of Legend's in-game chat what you speak into your microphone.
 Basically voice chat for LoL.

 Currently available on Windows and is coded primarily in C/C++.